jessebmiller/rust-in-the-canyon/conflict.md

 4. Say what you're doing then reveal what you prepared for.

+   // swap the order of prepared for and what they're doing to match the rules

    What everyone is doing, what they're prepared for:
    Sherrif and Deputy: prepared for deadly, waiting.
    You: prepared for non-physical, you shout "We'll be going now with the one